OfficeDev/teams-toolkit/docs/vscode-extension/migrate-v1/migrate-v1-tab.md

 	Edit the environment configuration file `tabs/.env`.
 Update the value of `REACT_APP_BASE_URL` to `https://localhost:3000`.

 ## Edit the manifest
-You can find the Teams manifest in `./templates/appPackage/manifest.local.template.json`.
+You can find the Teams app manifest in `./templates/appPackage/manifest.local.template.json`.
 It contains template arguments with `{...}` statements which will be replaced at build time.
 You may add any extra properties or permissions you require to this file.
 See the [schema reference](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema) for more.